 We certainly haven't been quiet about the fact we are adding Sri Lanka to our growing list of escape locations.
 We have however been relatively quiet about just how amazing this escape is set to be!

-Following our most recent retreat in Bali we had two choices: Return to Thailand to relax during the build up to our next retreat in Koh Samui, or head to Sri Lanka for a few weeks to get on the ground to do some recon work so that we can get Sri Lanka live as soon as possible (Tough choice I know!).
+Following our most recent escape in Bali we had two choices: Return to Thailand to relax during the build up to our next escape in Koh Samui, or head to Sri Lanka for a few weeks to get on the ground to do some recon work so that we can get Sri Lanka live as soon as possible (Tough choice I know!).

 Neither of us had previously been to Sri Lanka, and although we'd done our research and knew there was some amazing things to do there, we figured if we're going to actually take people to a country it might be a good idea to go there first.

 So that was it.
 Decision made.
 48hrs later we were sitting on a Sri Lankan Airlines flight to Colombo and boy were we excited!
 Not only for the fact that we splashed out on Business Class tickets (I got a good deal, before you all think I've got too much money!), but that once again we were doing what we do best - Exploring!